-Tales from Tabata aims to cover the extraordinary and the underreported about Japan from the perspective of an American-educated, Hong Kong-born quadrilingual millennial.
+Tales from Tabata is an unending examination about human relationships, work, and cross-cultural negotiations, thinly disguised as casual dispatches on contemporary Japanese life from the perspective of an American-educated, Hong Kong-born quadrilingual millennial.

-As a Waseda student, he lived in Tabata, Tokyo.
+As a Waseda student, I lived in Tabata, in Kita-ku, Tokyo.

 Tabata (田端) is a suburb in Kita-ku, Tokyo.
 It is one of the stops on the Yamanote Line, a major commuter line in Tokyo.
 Tabata Station’s claim to fame is that the Keihin-Tohoku Line’s rapid train service stops at Tabata.

-In February 2016, Tabata was voted the 4th lamest Yamanote Line station (山手線で最もダサいと思う駅ランキング) by the variety program Monday Late Show (月曜から夜ふかし).
+In February 2016, Tabata was voted the 4th lamest Yamanote Line station in a ranking (山手線で最もダサいと思う駅ランキング) by the variety program Monday Late Show (月曜から夜ふかし).